 filled with pus and is unable to drain.

-A woman who has bouts of recurrent mastitis, is more at risk.
-To prevent an abscess, mothers needs to treat
+A woman who has bouts of recurrent mastitis is more at risk.
+To prevent an abscess, mothers need to treat

 mastitis quickly and efficiently when it appears.